PlayFab/thundernetes/docs/quickstart/allocation-scaling.md

 # Allocate a game server

 Allocating a GameServer will transition its state from "StandingBy" to "Active" and will unblock the "ReadyForPlayers" GSDK call.
-You can read [this document](../gameserverlifecycle.md) to learn more about the lifecycle of a GameServer.
+You can read [the gameserver lifecycle document](../gameserverlifecycle.md) to learn more about the lifecycle of a GameServer.

-If you are running Thundernetes on a cloud service like Azure Kubernetes Service, you can use the following command to allocate a game server:
+If you are running Thundernetes on a cloud service like Azure Kubernetes Service, you can use the following commands to allocate a game server (below is using [Windows Subsystem for Linux](https://docs.microsoft.com/windows/wsl/install)

 ```bash
 # grab the IP of the external load balancer that is used to route traffic to the allocation API service